TraversetheDOM/testimonial-grid-section/README.md

 ### What I learned

-I really enjoyed working with on this project beacause I got to work alot with CSS Grid which was really fun to do.
+I enjoyed working on this project because I got to work a lot with CSS Grid, which was fun to do.

 You can see the code snippet below;